Join the St John’s College Parents’ Association at “On the Night”, our annual fundraiser which takes place on 30 September 2017 from 3pm.

 You are more than welcome to bring your own picnic baskets and beers, wine and soft drinks.
 A variety of foods and beverages excluding alcohol are available for sale in the food vendor area.

-Booklets of tickets worth R100 (2x R20, 2x R10 and 4x R5 tickets) will be available for pre-purchase outside the Pre Prep and Prep from the beginning of the third term in the mornings after drop-off.
-You may also purchase ticket booklets from the ticket office on Endean field from 15h30 on 15 September 2017.
+Booklets of tickets worth R100 (2x R20, 2x R10 and 4x R5 tickets) will be available for pre-purchase outside the Pre-Prep from Thursday, 21st September 2017 in the mornings after drop-off.

 Methods of Payment